 How does it do that?

 The apostle Peter illustrated the need for Christians to continually pay attention to prophecy by comparing God’s prophetic word to a lamp shining in a darkened place.
 In the literal darkness a lamp is most useful.
 However, after the dawning of day a lamp becomes unnecessary.
 The apostle’s illustration specifically applies to Christ’s presence – the transfiguration being a prefiguration of it.
-But until the dawning of Christ’s parousia Christians are exhorted to pay close attention to prophecy, as to a lamp in a dark place.
+But until the dawning of Christ’s parousia Christians are exhorted to pay close attention to prophesy, as to a lamp in a dark place.
 However, the presence of Christ is like the dawning of a new day.
 Then Christians will no longer need to walk by the lamp of prophecy because prophecy will have come to a complete realization by the very presence of Christ.
 Anointed Christians will then be enlightened by the magnificent presence of Christ – arising in their own hearts like the ascending Daystar.

 Regrettably, Bethel’s “artfully contrived false stories” have convinced millions of Jehovah’s Witnesses that the glorious Daystar has already risen and that the power and presence of Christ can be witnessed by means of cleverly-concocted chronological calculations divining the day and hour of his presence, (October 1st, 1914) and collaborated by photocopies of newspaper clippings of yesteryear regarding the historical significance of the First World War and the Spanish Flu pandemic of 1919, and so forth and so on.
 Consequently, Jehovah’s Witnesses have not yet become acquainted with the power and presence of Christ.

 Although the apostle said precious little regarding the transfiguration, what he wrote is profound.
-The transfiguration was a foregleam of the parousia; it being a prophetic drama intended to acquaint us with the “power and presence of our Lord Jesus Christ.”
+The transfiguration was a foregleam of the parousia; it is a prophetic drama intended to acquaint us with the “power and presence of our Lord Jesus Christ.”

 What is the significance of Peter, James and John having been eyewitnesses to the transfiguration?
 The very fact that a representative number of Christ’s apostles were eyewitnesses to an inspired enactment of the parousia establishes the vital truth that Jesus Christ will visibly appear to his anointed disciples on earth during the parousia.
 The apostles’ eyewitness testimony to the transfiguration acquaints us with the powerful presence of Christ by establishing a pattern of what is to come; namely, that the holy ones on earth at that time will not only become eyewitnesses to the otherwise invisible presence of the glorified Jesus, they will become participants in it, as were the apostles.